Recipe: Homemade Mayonnaise In Minutes Using An Immersion Blender

 It’s an age-old question: Miracle Whip or mayonnaise?
 I never really cared for either one but RancherMan loves real mayo.

-So reluctantly I’d purchase those expensive plastic jars for those few uses.
+So before I learned to make my own mayonnaise I’d reluctantly purchase those expensive plastic jars of the stuff for those few uses.
 Have I mentioned lately how much I HATE PLASTIC?
 LOL.

 But the same question rambled through my head that always does in these circumstances: “I wonder if I can make that?”

 Turns out not only can I make it quickly & easily, but very cheaply as well – with NO ARTIFICIAL PRESERVATIVES!
-Yep, this one’s a keeper and it satisfies both my environmental drive as well as RancherMan’s palate.
+Yep, this one satisfies both my environmental drive as well as RancherMan’s palate.
 Check it out!

 I’ve read that homemade mayonnaise lasts only a few days before it goes off.
 But I read that you could add just a little bit of whey as a natural preservative.